dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/impls/server.md

 ## Running the server

+> **Note**: It is **recommended** that you move the executable to a separate folder (the servers and CLI can be put in the same folder) and run it from there.
+This is because the server will create a folder `_dabbu` which contains several important files.
+When moving the executable anywhere else, make sure you move the `_dabbu` folder as well.

 On Windows, simply double click the file to run it (it will be a `.exe`).

 On Linux/MacOS, mark the file as an executable by running `chmod u+x path/to/file`.
 Then simply type in the path to the file in Terminal.